ddeboer/DdeboerSalesforceMapperBundle/Resources/doc/index.md

 In the `Model` folder you will find several standard Salesforce objects.
 As this is a generic client bundle, this directory does not contain custom objects, nor do the objects in it have custom properties.
-If you would like to add custom objects or properties, please extend from AbstractModel or the models provided respectively.
+If you would like to add custom objects or properties, please extend from AbstractModel or the models provided.